 |Estimated Annualised Return since Inception

-The returns above are calculated including the side-pocketed investments.
+The returns above are calculated including the estimated value of the side-pocketed investments.

-2022 performance figures shown as at December 31, 2022 are unaudited, net of all charges and based on estimates.
+As the sidepockets are not audited, the performance figures shown are unaudited, net of all charges and based on estimates.
 As such, the figures are subject to revision.
 Past performance should not be seen as an indication of future performance.
 The value of an investment may fluctuate and investors may not get back the full amount invested.
 Currency fluctuations may increase or decrease the returns of an investment.

 This is published in the Cayman Islands by MASECO Asset Management Ltd (the Company).
 It is provided for the purpose of information only, and if you are unsure of the suitability of this investment you should take independent advice.
 Net Asset Value (NAV) performance is not linked to share price performance and shareholders may realise returns that are lower or higher in performance.
 Past performance should not be seen as an indication of future performance.
 The value of investment and any income may fluctuate and investors may not get back the full amount invested.
 Although the Company have used reasonable efforts to ensure the accuracy of the information, the Company makes any warranties or presentations with respect to the completeness or accuracy of the information set forth herein.
 Examples of investment process, risk management, due diligence, position sizes, diversification, leverage, assessment of risk and similar information (together, the “Investment Programme”) are presented as a general guide for illustration purposes only and are subject to change without notice to investors at any time and at the sole discretion of the Company.
 In addition, the composition and size, and risks associated with, current or future investments of the Company may differ substantially from examples set forth in this Factsheet.
 Accordingly, actual implementation of the Investment Programme may vary from the examples presented herein.
 ACF is primarily a fund of hedge funds and is not regulated by the UK’s Financial Conduct Authority.
 Consequently, investors will not have the benefit of the protections afforded by the UK regulatory regime.
 The recommended holding period of ACF is 5 years.
 The alternative credit asset class is generally less liquid than traditional investments and, in certain circumstances, the underlying funds or investments may become illiquid or be unable to provide an updated valuation which may result in the creation of side-pockets.
 These side-pockets will typically be closed-ended, meaning that ownership in the side pocket cannot be redeemed until the side-pocket distributes which could take 5 years or more to realise.
 In this event, it may take longer than the normal redemption period for that portion of an investor’s holding to be realised.
 95 days’ prior notice is required for redemptions.
 All data in this Factsheet is at or to the final day of the calendar month identified in the heading of the Factsheet’s front page unless otherwise stated.
 This Factsheet may not be distributed nor transmitted in any jurisdiction outside of the United Kingdom or United States of America where such distribution might lead to a breach of law or regulatory requirements.
 The distribution of this document in certain jurisdictions may be restricted by law and therefore persons into whose possession this document comes should inform themselves about and observe any such restrictions.
 Any such distribution could result in a violation of the law of such jurisdiction.